Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 The platform supports the growing demand for convenient, reliable, and locally focused delivery services.
 It helps strengthen connections between neighborhood vendors and their surrounding communities by providing an efficient, trustworthy solution for local deliveries.

 ## 3 System Overview
-We included the system `Overview diagram` showing the system's end users.
+We included the system's `Overview diagram` showing the system's end users.
 It shows that our system has different interfaces for end users, such as the `Customer Mobile App` for customers and the `vendor dashboard` for vendors.
-Then, it shows we have a common `API Gateway` for the whole system, which helps us interact with a distributed microservices backend.
-The system also has three main databases to store its data.
+Then, it shows we have a common `API Gateway` for the whole system, allowing us to have a single point of entry to the system.
+It helps us interact with a distributed microservices backend.
+The system uses RESTful APIs for communication, enabling stateless and efficient data communication between the front and backend.
+The system also has three central databases to store its data.

 <a id="figure-1-architecture-overview-diagram-showing-the-overview-of-system-architecture"></a>
 <div align="center">